phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 [GitHub article on Repository Permission Levels](http://help.github.com/articles/repository-permission-levels-for-an-organization/)

-  1. Write-Access Collaborators (int): can create/modify "master" files
+  1. Write-Access Collaborators (**int**, internal): can create/modify "master" files
-  2. Read-Access Collaborators (ext):  can send "pull requests" from their own "forks", for the Write-Access team to assess
+  2. Read-Access Collaborators (**ext**, external):  can send "pull requests" from their own "forks", for the Write-Access team to assess

 #### Setup for the phuse-org/phuse-scripts repository

   * Master branch is always "ready to deploy"
-  * Therefore relatively few "Write-Access" members, who can
+  * Therefore relatively few "Write-Access", internal members, who can
     * create/modify files directly, and
     * review "pull requests", merge them into the "master"
-  * Any GitHub member can
+  * Any GitHub member can be an "external" collaborator, and
     * "fork" the phuse-scripts repository
     * create/modify files in their "fork"
     * send a "pull request" back to the original, "base" repo (phuse-org/phuse-scripts)